2019 Tax Help for Seniors

 Federal income taxes, tax credits, and tax deductions for seniors differ from other age groups

-U.S. tax laws are complex no matter what age you are, but they can get even more confusing as you get older.
-To further complicate the situation, the federal government made sweeping changes to the rules for 2018.
-Filing taxes can have a significant impact on retirement planning for seniors, so staying informed will help you make sense of the current laws, take advantage of tax credit and deductions for seniors, and avoid costly surprises.
+U.S. tax laws are complicated no matter what age you are, but they can get even more confusing as you get older.
+Filing taxes can have a significant impact on retirement planning for seniors, so staying informed will help you make sense of the current laws, take advantage of tax credits and deductions for seniors, and avoid costly surprises.

 To help you get started, here’s some guidance on how senior taxes differ from other age groups.
-Since the recent alterations will affect taxpayers differently, you should consider hiring a certified financial advisor for seniors to prepare your taxes this year and plan for the future.
+Since some of these topics affect taxpayers differently, you should consider hiring a certified financial advisor for seniors to prepare your taxes.

 Senior filing threshold

-Before you even start filing your taxes, you may be wondering, “Do I need to file a tax return?”
-For taxpayers who were 65 or older by the end of 2018, the filing threshold — whether you need to file — is higher, says Josh Zimmelman, president and owner of Westwood Tax & Consulting.
-If you’re a single filer over 65 and have a gross income of $13,600 or higher, then you need to file a tax return.
-If you’re a married couple filing jointly with a combined income of $26,600 or higher, you also have to file.
+Before you start filing your taxes, you may be wondering, “Do I need to file a tax return?”
+For taxpayers who were 65 or older by the end of 2019, the filing threshold — whether you need to file — is higher, according to the Internal Revenue Service (IRS).
+If you’re a single filer over 65 and have a gross income of $13,850 or higher, then you need to file a tax return.
+If you’re a married couple filing jointly with a combined income of $27,000 or higher, you also have to file.
+However, if you live on Social Security benefits, you don't include this in gross income, according to TurboTax.
+If this is the only income you receive, then your gross income equals zero, and you don't have to file a federal income tax return.

 Standard tax deduction for seniors

-You get a higher standard deduction if you or your spouse is 65 or older and choose not to itemize your deductions.
-For single filers, the 2018 standard deduction is $13,600.
-(It’s only $12,000 for single filers under 65 years old.)
+If you don’t itemize your deductions, you can get a higher standard deduction amount if you and/or your spouse are 65 years old or older.
+For single filers, the 2019 standard deduction is $13,850.
+(It’s only $12,200 for single filers under 65 years old.)

 Taxable Social Security benefits

-Many seniors are surprised to learn that Social Security benefits above certain amounts are subject to federal income taxes, says Harry Daniels, Certified Public Accountant and Certified Financial Planner at Duggan, Joiner & Company Certified Public Accountants.
-This could put you in a higher tax bracket and increase the amount of taxes you owe by thousands of dollars.
-But with the new tax brackets and income thresholds, most tax rates are lower, so your taxes paid on the same Social Security benefit could also be lower.
-The Internal Revenue Service (IRS) provides a Social Security benefits worksheet in the instructions for IRS Form 1040 and Form 1040A to help you calculate how much of your Social Security benefits is taxable.
+Many seniors are surprised to learn that Social Security benefits above specific amounts are subject to federal income taxes, says Harry Daniels, certified public accountant and certified financial planner at Duggan, Joiner & Company Certified Public Accountants.
+Social Security benefits could put you in a higher tax bracket and increase the amount of taxes you owe by thousands of dollars.
+The IRS provides a Social Security benefits worksheet.
+And IRS Form 1040 and Form 1040A can help you calculate how much of your Social Security benefits are taxable.

 Tax credit and deductions for seniors